How to Buy a Projector Advice

 - If you need to affordable home cinema then buy PRO7827HD, doesn’t need much space, excellent TRUE HD quality, & ideal for home but can be used for business for audiences up to 15 people in standard lighting

-- If space is limited then go for a short throw like the IN124STA, take care though as it needs a flat surface not a pull down or non-tensioned screen.
+- If space is limited then go for a short throw like the EB-670, take care though as it needs a flat surface not a pull down or non-tensioned screen.
 There is a discussion with us before you buy a short throw as there are things you need to know which make a huge difference.

 - If you run a projector for large amount of time then laser based projectors are suitable but you will need to chat to us first as there are many ways of buying the wrong one.